nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/charts/chart-types.md

 ![Examples of comparison visualisations](../images/comparison.png)

+### Chart types for comparison visualisation

-##### Line charts
+#### Line charts

-If you’re using a line chart:
+If you’re using a line chart, you need to:

 - label the lines instead of using a legend
-- for a singular line (including sparklines), use an NHS Blue (#005EB8) colour
+- use an NHS Blue (#005EB8) colour for a single line including sparklines
-- for more than one variable, use the [colour guidance](../../colour/index)
+- use our [colour guidance](../../colour/index) for more than one variable
-- for multiple lines, where you need to pull focus onto one of the lines, use NHS Blue (#005EB8) against a light grey NHS Grey 3 (#AEB7BD)
+- use NHS Blue (#005EB8) against NHS Grey 3 (#AEB7BD) for multiple lines when you need to pull focus onto one of the lines

-##### Bar charts
+#### Bar charts

-If you’re using a bar chart:
+If you’re using a bar chart, you need to:

-- make sure the data is sorted or ordered appropriately, for example, from A to Z, high to low etc
+- make  sure your data is ordered appropriately, for example, from A to Z or high to low
 - leave small gaps between the bars
-- try to use NHS Blue (#005EB8) for bars which do not need groupings, otherwise use the Colour guidance for multiple groupings across bars
+- use NHS Blue (#005EB8) for bars that do not need groupings – otherwise use the colour guidance for multiple groupings across bars
-- use the [NHS Colour guidance][chart 8] to ensure that the order of colours used are distinct
+- follow the [NHS Colour guidance][chart 8] to make sure the order of colours you use is distinct
-- for multiple bars, where you need to pull focus onto one of the bars, use NHS Blue (#005EB8) against a light grey NHS Grey 3 (#AEB7BD)
+- use NHS Blue (#005EB8) against NHS Grey 3 (#AEB7BD) for multiple bars when you need to pull focus onto one of the bars

-If you’re using a **clustered** bar chart:
+If you’re using a **clustered** bar chart, you need to:

 - make sure the order and orientation of bar chart legends match how categories are presented, and state this above the chart, or label the bars in the first cluster directly.
 - leave small gaps between the bars within clusters.